What is an empty home?

 - VAT discounts that are available for empty properties.

 Can I be forced to bring my empty property back into use?

-We are able to offer information, guidance and support to empty home owners, as well as financial assistance through the Empty Homes Loan Fund.
+We are able to offer information, guidance and support to empty home owners.
 However, when these efforts fail there are a range of powers available that can be used to bring empties back into use:

 - Works Notices - This is an order to carry out repairs or improvements to your home.
 The notice will tell you the work you have to carry out and the standards it must meet when completed.
 If you do not carry out the work, we may choose to enforce the works, resources permitting, if it is in the wider community interest and taking all circumstances into account, the problem has not been resolved within a reasonable time.